experius/Magento-2-Module-Experius-WysiwygDownloads/README.md

-# Mage2 Module Experius WysiwygDownloads
+# Magento 2 Module Experius WysiwygDownloads

 This module makes it possible to upload different filetypes inside the WYSIWYG-editor.